wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/authentication-user-management/includes/8-summary.md

-Power Apps portals supports a variety of authentication options and provides powerful user-management capabilities.
+Power Apps portals supports various authentication options and provides powerful user-management capabilities.
 Administrators have a choice between using local authentication or delegating authentication to a trusted authentication provider.
 Power Apps portals supports multiple authentication providers and various industry standards.

 By now, you should have a good understanding of the common authentication tasks in a Power Apps portal deployment, including how to: